hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

     $ module load <matlab_module>

-We have Matlab modules available for wICE (in the 2021a toolchain) and for Genius (in the 2021a and 2018a toolchain).
+We have Matlab modules available for wICE (in the 2021a toolchain) and for Genius (in the 2021a and 2018a toolchains).

 Now, start Matlab and use the function  `configCluster` to set up the cluster profile.
 If you do not do this, the cluster profile will default to the 'local cluster', basically meaning that it will only detect the cores on the node you are currently on.